-The CSRD applies to any non-EU entity (e.g., an entity headquartered in the US) that has equity or certain debt securities listed on EU-regulated markets, except for micro companies (i.e., companies with less than 10 employees and annual turnover (i.e., revenue) or balance sheet total (i.e., total assets) below €2 million).
+The CSRD applies to any non-EU entity (e.g., an entity headquartered in the US) that has equity or certain debt securities listed on EU-regulated markets, except for micro companies (i.e., companies with fewer than 10 employees and annual turnover (i.e., revenue) below €900,000 or balance sheet total (i.e., total assets) below €450,0002).
 This scoping is based on the legal entity that has listed the securities (e.g., any subsidiary that has securities listed on EU-regulated markets, regardless of its jurisdiction of incorporation, should consider the scoping analysis below).